redgeneLauren/HTMLcourse-sample/Content/WorkingWithLayouts/WorkingWithLayouts.facts.md

 ### Facts on Working with Layouts

-There are HTML elements that are used as structural blocks in creating the layout of a webpage.
+There are HTML elements that are used as structural elements in creating the layout of a webpage.
+These elements groups related elements in one structural block to better improve the layout of an HTML document.
 These elements are the following:

 - `<header>` - The `<header>` element contains the introductory content of the page.
 It is where heading elements, search forms and logos are placed.
 The header section is mostly duplicated across webpages.